Conro

-Conor Patton, better known by his stage name Conro, is a Canadian DJ and record producer, based in Kelowna, British Columbia.
-He is best known for his song "Therapy" with over 21 million streams on Spotify and as an artist of the Canadian record label Monstercat.
+Conor Patton (born June 13, 1990) better known by his stage name Conro, is a Canadian DJ and record producer, based in Kelowna, British Columbia.
+He is best known for his song "Therapy" with over 31 million streams on Spotify and as an artist of the Canadian record label Monstercat.

 Early life

 Conro became interested in music production at a young age, as he took up piano, guitar, and the drums.
 He started playing the violins at the age of seven and later, joined rock n' roll and alternative bands.
 He lived in a trailer and worked as a security guard prior to his musical career.

 Career

 2012–2016

 In 2012, his debut song "Axiom" was released through the record label Kindergarten.
 The song was part of a two-track EP of the same title.
 His 2015 collaboration titled "Bittersweet" with Dyro and vocalist Envy Monroe, which was released through Hardwell's Revealed Recordings, became one of his most successful songs.
 In 2016, he released on Canadian record label Monstercat the singles "On My Way Up", "I Wanna Know " and "City Lights", the latter of which features vocalist Royal.
 "On My Way Up" has received over 3.3 million Spotify streams as of July 2017.
 He also released a single titled "The Saint" on Monstercat.